CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles.md

-# REST API: fetch logfiles
+# REST API: fetch logfile dates

 Copernica keeps logfiles about several things such as clicks, opens, errors, accepted messages, etc. These logfiles can be downloaded with the API.
-By sending an HTTP GET request to the following URL you will get a list of all datums we have kept logfiles of.
+By sending an HTTP GET request to the following URL you will get a list of all dates we have kept logfiles of.

 `https://api.copernica.com/v1/logfiles?access_token=xxxx`